T-Haight/AI_bootcamp_proj2/README.md

 ### Steps to run the program
 1. Clone the repository.
 2. Navigate to the project directory.
-3. Run the jupyter notebook file (with VS Code or colab)
+3. Run the jupyter notebook file (with VS Code or colab).

 ## Dataset